spbgovbr-vlibras/vlibras-translator-api/README.md

 npm install
 ```

-To test the installation, simply start the translation API with the following command:
+To test the installation, simply start the translation server with the following command:

 ```sh
 cd api/